Mikejo5000/vsts-docs-pr/docs/index.md

                                                     </div>
                                                 </div>
                                                 <div class="cardText">
-                                                    <h3>Azure DevOps Repos</h3>
+                                                    <h3>Repos</h3>
-                                                    <p>Everything you love about Git with free private repositories, pull requests, and code review.
-Collaborate with coworkers to make your code rock-solid&mdash;then integrate with CI/CD to get your code to production fast.</p>
+                                                    <p>Use Git repositories, pull requests, and code review. to collaborate on code and then integrate with CI/CD to build and deploy your apps.</p>
                                                 </div>
                                             </div>
                                         </div>